 After much controversy, more resignations in protest against the FDA accelerated approval of Biogen’s Alzheimer’s drug Aduhelm (aducanumab), which is administered by infusion.
 Here's some context on what the drug is, who it's for, and why so many people resigned around its approval.

-In a bold act of protest against FDA approval of Biogen’s new Alzheimer’s treatment Aduhelm, a total of three members of an independent advisory committee advising the FDA on the drug have now resigned.
+In a bold act of protest against FDA approval of Biogen’s new infusion-based Alzheimer’s treatment Aduhelm, a total of three members of an independent advisory committee advising the FDA on the drug have now resigned.

 “This might be the worst approval decision that the F.D.A. has made that I can remember,” said Dr. Aaron Kesselheim, a professor of medicine at Harvard Medical School and Brigham and Women’s Hospital, told the New York Times.
 Dr Kesselheim submitted his resignation on Thursday after sitting on the committee for six years, according to the report.

 Two other members of the committee resigned earlier this week, after the committee overwhelmingly rejected the approval in November, stating the clinical data didn’t support the decision to approve the drug.

 Since the drug’s approval, controversy around its clinical trials’ ambiguous data has continued, and new confusion has arisen.
 One issue: Questions are swirling around the FDA’s drug label, which indicates the drug is applicable for a much larger audience than were tested in the drug’s clinical trials, leaving experts asking: Who is Aduhelm really for?

 The drug was designed to clear beta-amyloid plaque that accumulates in the brain — a key hallmark of Alzheimer’s.
 The trials specifically tested effectiveness — and safety — on participants in the earliest stages of Alzheimer’s disease, with the mildest symptoms.